AdamSzL/CurrencyConverterApp/README.md

 # Additional features

 ## **Notifications permission workflow**
 <br> The application asks for a notification permission when adding a watchlist item.
 If the user declines the permission, next time the app will show a permission rationale when adding an item.
-After the permission is declined two times, user will be shown an intent with a link to application setting so that the user can grant the permission.
+After the permission was declined two times, user will be shown an intent with a link to application settings so that the user can grant the permission.

 https://github.com/AdamSzL/CurrencyConverterApp/assets/59572422/096c7947-9b87-4ecb-b231-649fff887983